-We are thinking about the life that we just left behind, and have entered in a space that is isolating and unknown and frightening!
+We are thinking about the life that we just left behind, and have entered a space that is isolating, unknown and frightening!
 For a change, we have to live with ourselves with the 'digital only' interaction.
-For change, we have to give up the idea of being rampant consumers and start living with bare essentials.
+For a change, we have to give up the idea of being rampant consumers and start living with bare essentials.
 For a change, we have to power and polish our minds to focus on our next creation!

 “Don't just be a consumer, be a creator.
 Somewhere inside you is a masterpiece waiting to be exposed.”

 As an exercise to find how this 'thing' called 'creativity' works, we venture out in this audacious journey to demystify creativity.
 The 4 nuggets that we jot down here is our humble way in trying to harness creativity.

 Perhaps you ask, "Harnessing creativity?
 How very arrogant."
 After all, Buddha sitting under the Bodhi Tree doing apparently nothing is the grand master of creation that the planet has ever known.
 Why do we need to put effort in harnessing creativity?
 The short answer, in a culture obsessed with doing, we simply cannot comprehend the idea of just sitting and doing nothing will make us more creative.
 Hence, we postulate the 4 ways to flirt with creativity.